 1.1 These standard Terms of Engagement apply to any current engagement and also to any future engagement.

 1.2 We are entitled to change these Terms from time to time, and the prevailing document incorporating all amendments can be viewed on our website www.susiemills.com.

 1.3 Our relationship with you is governed by New Zealand law and New Zealand courts have exclusive jurisdiction.

-2.1 Susie Mills or Fleur Hobson will be primarily responsible for the services we are to provide for you (“the Services”).
-In order to provide you with efficient advice and services and the most cost effective service, it may be that part or all of your instructions will be delegated to other staff members as appropriate, however you can call Susie or Fleur at any time.
+2.2 In order to provide you with efficient advice and services and to provide the most cost-effective service, it may be that part or all of your instructions will be delegated to other professionals in our firm.

 3.1 We will obtain from you contact details, including email address, postal address and telephone numbers.
 We may provide documents and other communications to you by email (or other electronic means).
 You will advise us if any of your contact details change.

 3.2 We will report to you periodically on the progress of any engagement and will inform you of any material and unexpected delays, significant changes or complications in the work being undertaken.
 You may request a progress report at any time.

 4.1 Fees: The basis upon which we will charge our fees is set out in our engagement letter.